Mateoferrnandez/GeneracionElectricaColombia/README.md

 # Analysis and Forecast of Electricity Generation in Colombia's National Interconnected System (SIN)

-## Description
+## Project Overview:

-This project focuses on the analysis and forecast of electricity generation in Colombia's National Interconnected System (SIN).
-Through web scraping, data manipulation, and various analytical methods, the aim is to understand trends and relationships in electricity generation.
-This project utilizes pandas, scikit-learn for linear regression models, and numpy for numerical operations.
-Additionally, a Power BI dashboard has been created to effectively visualize the findings.
+This project delves into the analysis and forecasting of electricity generation within Colombia's National Interconnected System (SIN).
+Leveraging a combination of web scraping, data manipulation, and diverse analytical methods, the objective is to discern trends and correlations in electricity generation patterns.

-## Tools and Technologies

-- **Web Scraping**: To gather data from an online source.
+### Key Objectives:

+- **Understanding Trends:** The primary goal is to gain a comprehensive understanding of the trends and patterns inherent in electricity generation within Colombia's National Interconnected System.

+- **Forecasting:** Employing linear regression models, to forecast future electricity generation levels accurately.

+- **Insight Generation:** Through meticulous data analysis, the aim is to extract valuable insights that can inform decision-making processes in the energy sector.

+### Technologies Utilized:

+- **Python:** Utilized Python programming language as the primary tool for data manipulation, analysis, and modeling.

-- **Pandas**: For data manipulation and analysis.
+- **Pandas:** Leveraged the Pandas library for efficient data manipulation tasks, facilitating the exploration and preparation of datasets for analysis.

-- **Scikit-learn**: For building and evaluating linear regression models.
-- **Numpy**: For numerical operations.
-- **Power BI**: For creating interactive visualizations.
+- **Scikit-learn:** Utilized Scikit-learn for implementing linear regression models to forecast electricity generation levels with precision.

+- **NumPy:** Employed NumPy for efficient numerical operations, enhancing the computational efficiency of the analysis process.

+- **Power BI Dashboard:** Created an interactive Power BI dashboard to visually present the findings of the analysis, enabling stakeholders to gain insights intuitively.

+### Project Focus:

+- **Data Analysis:** Through meticulous data analysis techniques, the project aims to uncover underlying trends and relationships in electricity generation patterns within Colombia's National Interconnected System.

+- **Forecasting Accuracy:** By implementing advanced analytical methods, including linear regression models, the project endeavors to forecast future electricity generation levels accurately.

 ## Project Structure